-This Prospectus/Information Statement also constitutes the Prospectus of Hain and for the Selling Stockholders (as defined herein) with respect to the shares of Hain Common Stock to be issued in connection with the Merger.
+To effect the Merger, Hain proposes to issue up to 1,716,136 shares of Hain Common Stock.
+This Prospectus/ Information Statement constitutes the Prospectus of the Selling Stockholders (as defined herein) with respect to 1,302,234 shares of Hain Common Stock to be issued in connection with the Merger.
 Hain Common Stock is traded on the Nasdaq National Market ("Nasdaq") under the symbol "HAIN."
-On June 18, 1998, the closing sale price for Hain Common Stock as reported on Nasdaq was \$23 1/4 per share.
+On June 29, 1998, the closing sale price for Hain Common Stock as reported on Nasdaq was \$27 1/16 per share.